lessardlab/GlobalPolyMorp/README.md

 _____

-### Important note to replicate the scripts in this repository:
+### Important note to replicate the scripts included in this repository:

 Data on species level ant polymorphism is only available upon email request, data will be public after publication.